Matyss/TheWatcher/README.md

   - your own rating,
   - list of movies that you watched,
   - alert messages,
-  - landing page
+  - landing page,

-#UPDATE

-Just recently I've added a new cool feature:

-  - famous movie quotes page with random generator
+  - famous quotes page,

-This feature uses external API to generate famous movie quotes!

 The app was designed and coded by myself as an excersice in using front-end framework Vue.js TheWatcher's backend is built on FireBase database which stores information about added movies.
 It also uses libraries like